-One can also show that in the degenerate case $\Delta_{j}(\rho) = 0$ for some $j \in \{1,\ldots,J\}$ we do not have any densely defined symmetric extensions of $L+L^{*}$.
-The following theorem establishes that we have a unique additive symmetrization in the nondegenerate case.
+It can also be shown that in the degenerate case where $\Delta_{j}(\rho) = 0$ for some $j \in \{1,\ldots,J\}$, we do not have any densely defined symmetric extensions of $L+L^{*}$.
+In the nondegenerate case, the following theorem establishes that there always exists a unique additive symmetrization.